movementlabsxyz/MIP/MIP/mip-34/README.md

 An additional actor - the `acceptor` - is introduced that initiates the postconfirmation process.
 This is necessary, as this step requires additional gas costs on L1 and thus this role requires additional rewards.
 The `acceptor` serves for a specified period and is then replaced by another validator.

+> [!NOTE]
-Note, since the block derivation is deterministic, $f+1$ may be sufficient to confirm the block.
+> Since the block derivation is deterministic, $f+1$ may be sufficient to confirm the block.
 (However, we require $2f+1$ to cover potential edge cases, such as that the sequencer cannot be trusted.)

 **Direct L1 commitments**.
 In the scenario where validators commit individually they send the block hashes of the calculated blocks directly to the L1 contract.